-Students may apply for part-time status.
+Students may apply for part-time status by contacting the Office of Academic Services.
 This status means that a student is registered for fewer than 12 credits in a term.
 For these students, the number of credits attempted for the purposes of calculating cumulative pace is the number of credits for which a student has registered at the end of the term’s add/drop period.

 Transfer credits earned before attendance at Bennington or elsewhere while in attendance at Bennington count as both credits attempted and credits earned in the pace calculation.

 *This limit does not mean that a student cannot take a leave or withdraw for a period of time; it simply means that a student cannot attend for more than 10 full-time terms.